Please enable JavaScript to ensure auto alt text generation works properly

 Communicate regularly

-Keep applicants informed at every stage.
-Use automated emails for common touchpoints—like application received, interview scheduled, or status updates.
+Keep candidates informed at every stage.
+Use automated emails for common touchpoints, like application received, interview scheduled, or status updates.
 Personalized messages work well for offers or rejections.

 Integrations with ATS and recruitment software